adamnaamani/handbook/design-patterns.md

 ## YAGNI
 "You aren't gonna need it" is a principle of extreme programming (XP) that states a programmer should not add functionality until deemed necessary.

+## Unmarshalling
+In computer science, unmarshalling or unmarshaling refers to the process of transforming a representation of an object that was used for storage or transmission to a representation of the object that is executable.
+A serialized object which was used for communication can not be processed by a computer program.
+An unmarshalling interface takes the serialized object and transforms it into an executable form.